MDStebel/SubSolarPoint-Calculations/README.md

 # Astronomical Algorithms
-## Astronomical computations in Swift and Python.
+## Astronomical computations in Swift and Python

 ### Subsolar-Point
 Computes the position of the subsolar point in real current time.